stackitcloud/stackit-cli/CONTRIBUTION.md

 These commands can be executed from the project root:

 - `make project-tools`: install the required dependencies
-- `make build`: compiles the CLI and saves the binary under _./bin/stackit_
+- `make build`: compile the CLI and save the binary under _./bin/stackit_
-- `make lint`: lint the code and examples
+- `make lint`: lint the code
-- `make generate-docs`: generates Markdown documentation for every command
+- `make generate-docs`: generate Markdown documentation for every command
 - `make test`: run unit tests

 #### Local development